Julie Foudy: Julie Foudy Sports Leadership Academy

 The Julie Foudy Sports Leadership Academy (JFSLA) is an organization focused on sports and leadership for girls founded in 2006 by Foudy and her husband Ian Sawyers.
 The academy hosts one-week combined sports camp (soccer or lacrosse) and leadership academy for girls age 12–18.
 The staff includes Olympic gold medalists, World Cup champions and other leaders.
 The camps are focused on leadership building "on and off the field".
 According to Foudy, “...having a productive successful team is not about one person or about one part of that team.
-It’s a successful team which means everyone contributes.
+It's a successful team which means everyone contributes.
 When I look back over my U.S. team career our most successful teams which won World Cups and Olympic medals had one common denominator, we all contributed to positive team chemistry.”
 While conducting a youth soccer clinic in Tampa in 2006, she said that the success of the U.S. women's soccer team in the FIFA World Cup tournaments and Summer Olympics had transformed the way soccer federations internationally think about women's soccer.

-Connection to espnW

-EspnW's network appeals to young women of GenZ who were born between 1997 and 2012.
-EspnW was founded in July 2010.
-EspnW and JFSLA work together to create an inspiring environment to promote young female athletes.
-These two organizations uses multiple platforms including social media such as twitter, snapchat and Instagram to help promote women's sports.